EmmanuelCobian/art-memory-card-game/README.md

 3. Click cards to flip and match pairs.
 4. Track your moves and timer in the header.
 5. When you win, view your score and leaderboard in the victory modal.
-6. Restart or change theme at any time.=
+6. Restart or change theme at any time.
 ## Author

 [Emmanuel Cobian](https://github.com/EmmanuelCobian)